sdesilva26/docker-spark/README.md

 ***
 ## Tutorial
-A full walk through on how to create a Spark cluster running on separate machines inside Docker containers is container within the TUTORIAL.md.
+A full walk through on how to create a Spark cluster running on separate machines inside Docker containers is container within the [TUTORIAL.md](TUTORIAL.md).
 The file builds up the complexity in a sequential fashion so as to help the understanding of the user.
-It starts off by demonstrating simple docker container networking, moves to setting up a Spark cluster on a local machine, and then finally combining the two locally and in a distrbuted fashion.
+It starts off by demonstrating simple docker container networking, moves to setting up a Spark cluster on a local machine, and then finally combining the two locally and in a distributed fashion.

+#### Prerequisites

+I assume knowledge of basic Docker commands such as run, build, etc.

+You will need to set up multiple machines with a cloud provider such as AWS or Azure.

 ***
 ## Apache Spark